 Objectives Performance Measures Strategies Responsible Parties 1.
-Add 2 new miles of trail facilities that provide the minimum number of amenities: benches, bike parking, lighting, maps, mile markers, trail signs, waste receptables, and water fountains. a.
+Add 2 new miles of trail facilities that provide the minimum number of amenities: benches, bike parking, drinking fountains, lighting, maps, mile markers, trail signs, and waste receptables. a.
 Miles of new trails built with the minimum number of amenities i.
 Seek grants for new trail facility construction and development.
 Urbana Park District 2.
 Retrofit at least 1 mile of existing trails with the amenities listed in UTMP Chapter 4: Park Inventory and "Gap" Analysis, adhering to Champaign County Greenways and Trails Design Guidelines where applicable, by 2020. a.
 Miles of existing trails retrofitted to meet minimum amenity standards i.
 Set aside funding within the Urbana Park District Capital Improvement Plan for trail retrofits.
-Urbana Park District, City of Urbana 3.
+Urbana Park District, Cit of Urbana 3.
 Install trail signs and markings on all new trail facilities according to the Champaign County Greenways & Trails Design Guidelines by 2020. a.
-Miles of trail infrastructure projects built with signs according to the Champaign County Greenways & Trails Design Guidelines i.
-Provide consistent trail signage and pavement 4.
+Miles of trail infrastructure projects built with signs according to the Champaign County Greenways & Trails Design Guidelines ojects built with signs according the Champaign County reenways & Trails Design 4.
 Provide covered bike parking at at least 3 designated parks and facilities by 2020. a.
 Number of designated parks with covered bike parking installed i.
 Seek grants to provide covered bike parking. ii.
 Set aside funding within the Urbana Park District Capital Improvement Plan for covered bike parking.
 Urbana Park District 5.
 Partner with the Urbana Police Department to a.
 Police reports related to vandalism on park trails i.
 Initiate a bicycle education program that includes Urbana Police Department, Urbana promote safety and security of existing and proposed trail facilities by 2016. b.
 Police reports related to personal safety on park trails information on personal safety.
 Park District, City of Urbana